-This episode it titled, Thrust Into the Game.
+This episode is titled, Thrust Into the Game.

 So far we’ve marked the rise of 2 of the 3 major branches of the Reformation.
-We’ve considered Luthernism & the Radical Reformers or Anabaptists.
-Over the next few episodes we’ll consider the 3rd branch, called Calvinism, or simply, Reformed Christianity.
+We’ve considered Lutheranism and the Radical Reformers or Anabaptists.
+Over the next few episodes we’ll consider the 3rd branch, called Calvinism, AKA, Reformed Christianity.

-I begin with a summary of the opening section of Bruce Shelley’s excellent, Church History in Plain Language & his chapter of John Calvin.
+I begin with a summary of the opening section of Bruce Shelley’s excellent, Church History in Plain Language and his chapter of John Calvin.

-Because the road to Strassburg was closed by the war between France & Spain the young French scholar had to pass thru Geneva.
-His plan was to spend only a night.
+Because the road to Strasbourg was closed by the war between France and Spain, the young French scholar had to pass thru Geneva.
+His plan was to spend a night.
 He ended up spending many.

-A fiery reformer named William Farel had been preaching in Geneva for 4 years, and masses at the Catholic church were halted.
-But Geneva’s embrace of the Reformation was more out of political ambition than a sincere allegiance to Protestant theology.
+The fiery reformer, William Farel had preached in Geneva for four years, and masses at the Catholic church were halted.
+But Geneva’s embrace of the Reformation was more out of political ambition than sincere allegiance to Protestant theology.
 No one had taken the lead in transforming the city’s institutions along Biblical lines.
 Geneva needed a manager; someone who could step into the political and spiritual vacuum and bring order.
-When Farel heard of the young French scholar, John Calvin was spending the night, he made a point to call on him.
-He found Calvin to be a candidate for Geneva’s need, and urged him to stay and help establish the work.
+When Farel heard John Calvin was spending the night, he made it a point to call on him.
+He found Calvin to be a candidate to meet Geneva’s need, and urged him to stay and help establish the work.

 Years later, Calvin remarked, “Being by nature a bit antisocial and shy, I always loved retirement and peace.… But God has so whirled me around by various events that He’s never let me rest anywhere, but in spite of my natural inclination, has thrust me into the limelight and made me ‘get into the game,’ as they say.”